Announcing our

 We believe inaction is unacceptable.

-The Encoding Equity alliance is committed to driving change in clinical research and practice, identifying inappropriate use of race in algorithms and guidelines, redesigning more accurate and equitable decision tools, and collecting and communicating evidence to advance health equity.
+The Encoding Equity Alliance is committed to driving change in clinical research and practice, identifying inappropriate use of race in algorithms and guidelines, redesigning more accurate and equitable decision tools, and collecting and communicating evidence to advance health equity.

 Encoding Equity galvanizes collective action to amplify our impact, making change more urgently and comprehensively than any one organization or group of stakeholders can.
 Led by the Council of Medical Specialty Societies, with support from the Doris Duke Foundation as a co-founding partner, the alliance engages and activates more individuals and organizations across medicine, research, funding, publishing, and technology sectors to take leadership, ownership, and action to advance health equity.